 Deal With It By Taking Your Power Back, Meaning:

-- Focus on what you can control: Building and maintaining your health through diet and exercise; taking reasonable protective measures; getting adequate sleep; avoiding crowds.
+- Focus on what you can control: Building and maintaining your health through nutrition and exercise; getting a minimum of 20 minutes of daily sunshine; taking reasonable protective measures; getting adequate sleep; avoiding crowds.

 - Pay attention to statistics and facts in small doses.
 Unless you are immune compromised or elderly, it’s highly unlikely that you will become seriously ill or die.
 Look to reputable sources for scientific information such as the Public Health Agency of Canada, World Health Organization or the Center for Disease Control.
 Consume a limited amount of news from reliable sources only.

 - Maintain Routines if you are temporarily off work.
 This provides ongoing structure, meaning and a sense of control to your time, which enhances attitude and mood.